 - Eugenol readily undergos double displacement reaction with Iron(III) chloride.
 The reaction is as below.

 C10H12O2 + FeCl3 → C10H9O2Fe + 3HCl

 - Eugenol reacts with bromine forms 1,3 – Dibromobutyl benzene and oxygen.
 The chemical reaction is as follows.

 Uses of Eugenol – C10H12O2

-- Used as Food Flavouring Clove is very aromatic, has a fine flavour and imparts warming qualities.
+- Used as food flavouring clove which is very aromatic, has a fine flavour and imparts warming qualities.

-- Used as an inhibitor for additional polymerizing resins and can interfere with subsequent use of resin cements.
+- Used as an inhibitor for additional polymerizing resins and can interfere with subsequent use of resin cement.

-- Used as a dental obtundent by dentist and as a topical anesthetic used extensively to replace clove oil.
+- Used as a dental obtundent by dentists and as a topical anaesthetic used extensively to replace clove oil.

-- Zinc oxide eugenol cement is one of the oldest used cements.
-It is only a mild irritant to the pulp, less soluble in oral fluids and produce better marginal seal.
+- Zinc oxide eugenol cement is one of the oldest used cement.
+It is only a mild irritant to the pulp, less soluble in oral fluids and produces a better marginal seal.